Andrei Ravkov

-Lieutenant General Andrei Alekseyevich Ravkov (Андрэй Аляксеевіч Раўкоў, born on 25 June 1967 in Revyaki, Vitebsk Region) is a Belarusian General and military leader who last served as the State Secretary of the Security Council of Belarus in 2020.
+Lieutenant General Andrei Alyakseyevich Ravkov (Андрэй Аляксеевіч Раўкоў, born on 25 June 1967 in Revyaki, Vitebsk Region) is a Belarusian General and military leader who last served as the State Secretary of the Security Council of Belarus in 2020.

 Early life and career

 In 1984, he graduated from Minsk Suvorov Military School.
 In 1988, he graduated with honors from the Moscow Higher Military Command School.
 He worked his way from the commander of the platoon to commander of the battalion.
 In 1999, he graduated with a gold medal from the Command and Staff Department of the Military Academy of Belarus.
 In 2005, he graduated with honours from the Military Academy of the General Staff of the Armed Forces of the Russian Federation and was appointed commander of the 103rd Separate Guards Mobile Brigade.
 From 2006 to 2012 he served as Chief of the Operations Department and concurrently as Deputy Chief of Staff of the Western Operational Command.
 On 16 November 2012, he became Commander of the North Western Operational Command.
 That year, he was elected to the Minsk regional council of deputies from Borisov.
 By order of President Alexander Lukashenko on 24 November 2014, he was appointed to the post of Minister of Defence.